earthai-tech/watex/docs/methods.rst

 	((55, 3), (55, 3), (55, 3))

-Restoring tensors: :meth:`~watex.methods.em.Processing.zrestore`
+Restoring tensors: :meth:`~watex.methods.em.EMAP.zrestore`
 ----------------------------------------------------------------

-In the following, we will show some examples for restoring signal and processing EDI data using the EM :class:`~watex.methods.em.Processing` class.
-The signal recovery is ensured by the :meth:`~watex.methods.em.Processing.zrestore`.
-Before, the EDI quality data can be analyzed using the :meth:`~watex.methods.em.Processing.qc` method.
+In the following, we will show some examples for restoring signal and processing EDI data using the EM :class:`~watex.methods.em.EMAP` class.
+The signal recovery is ensured by the :meth:`~watex.methods.em.EMAP.zrestore`.
+Before, the EDI quality data can be analyzed using the :meth:`~watex.methods.em.EMAP.qc` method.
 For instance:

 .. code-block:: python

-	>>> from watex.methods.em import Processing
+	>>> from watex.methods.em import EMAPProcess
-	>>> pobj = Processing().fit('data/edis')
+	>>> pobj = EMAPProcess().fit('data/edis')
 	>>> f = pobj.getfullfrequency ()
 	>>> # len(f)
 	>>> # 55 frequencies